 Other tax-deferred retirement benefits

-Insurance companies offer you some benefits through either monetary payments or accumulation.
-These benefits can be exempt under state or federal law.
-In most cases, you have to report these assets when filing bankruptcy.
-However, an experienced attorney in Texas can help you seek exemptions of your various insurance policies and insurance benefits.
+Many life insurance policies or other insurance benefits can be exempt under state or federal law.
+In most cases, you have to report the cash value of these assets when filing bankruptcy.
 In Texas, the following are usually exempt:

-Fraternal benefit society benefits received through different societies.
-These include societies, like Freemasons, Elks, and Knights of Columbus, etc.
+Fraternal benefit society benefits, including benefits from the Freemasons, Elks, and Knights of Columbus